Introduction to Geographic Science

 Stage 3: Moderate Growth Rate

-Stage 4: Return to Low Growth Rate
+Stage 4: Low or Zero Growth Rate

 Stage 5: Population Decline